Storekeyboard_arrow_right

 Our calibration services include:

-• Full-system calibration for force sensors with FUTEK and non-FUTEK digital displays, amplifiers and USB signal conditioners
+• Full-system calibration for FUTEK and non-FUTEK digital displays, amplifiers and USB signal conditioners;

 • Full NIST and A2LA traceable calibration services of load cells, torque sensors, multi-axis force sensors, pressure sensors, amplifiers and instruments

-• Dead weight force transducer calibration capabilities ranging from 1mg to 10K lbs
+• Dead weight calibration capabilities ranging from 1mg to 10K lbs

 • Advanced calibration lab capabilities that can support complex custom sensor platforms